I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxcontx/nf-rxcontx-rxcreaterxcontext.md

 #### RX_CONTEXT_FLAG_MUST_SUCCEED_NONBLOCKING

 When this value is set, the operation must succeed for non-blocking operations.
 This value is not currently used by RDBSS, but it may be used by network mini-redirector drivers.

+#### RX_CONTEXT_FLAG_WAIT

+When this value is set, the IRP should be not be posted for later execution by the file system process, but should be waited on to complete.

 ## Return Value